Skip to main content

 Xanax warnings

-- If you take Xanax, take only as prescribed.
+• If you take Xanax, take it only as prescribed.
 Do not take additional doses.

-- When discontinuing Xanax, ask your doctor for a plan to taper the medication slowly.
+• When discontinuing Xanax, ask your healthcare provider for a plan to taper the medication slowly.
 This will help you avoid withdrawal symptoms, which may include seizures, agitation, confusion, rapid heartbeat, vertigo, and other symptoms.
 Patients with seizure disorders are at higher risk for withdrawal symptoms.

-- Xanax should be used with caution in patients with lung problems such as chronic obstructive pulmonary disease (COPD) or sleep apnea.
+• Tell your healthcare provider if you have any lung problems, such as chronic obstructive pulmonary disease (COPD) or sleep apnea.

-- Talk to your doctor about adjusting the dose of Xanax if you have liver problems.
+• Talk to your healthcare provider about adjusting the dose of Xanax if you have liver problems.

-- Xanax should not be used in pregnancy, because it can cause harm to the fetus.
-If you are already taking buspirone or Xanax and find out that you are pregnant, contact your OB/GYN immediately.
+• Xanax should not be used in pregnancy, because it can cause harm to the fetus.
+If you are already taking buspirone or Xanax and find out that you are pregnant, contact your OB-GYN immediately.
+Xanax should not be used while breastfeeding.

-Buspirone and generic Xanax are usually covered by insurance as well as Medicare Part D, although copays will vary.
+Buspirone and generic Xanax are usually covered by insurance as well as Medicare Part D, although copays may vary.

 Brand-name Xanax is much more expensive than generic Xanax and may not be covered by insurance.
 You can ask your healthcare provider if you can take generic Xanax (alprazolam) instead to get better insurance coverage and pay much less for your prescription.